-- Monitoring of the implementation of an integrated electricity market: information exchange on performance indicators and efficient regulatory framework to assess necessary infrastructure investment
+- Monitoring of the electricity market: information exchange on performance indicators and efficient regulatory framework to assess necessary infrastructure investment

 - Development of a market design model to support the unbundling of the electricity sector, transparency of market information and services, non-discriminatory TPA to infrastructure and services, tariff methodologies, price regulation and the possibility for the establishment of smart grids in MEDREG countries

-- Support the establishment of Third Party Access to energy infrastructure
+- Support the establishment of Third Party Access (TPA) to energy infrastructure

-- Support MEDREG countries in reaching a proper function of the market, which will allow the efficient use of interconnections by allocating transmission capacity in the most efficient way and at market prices.
-Development of an efficient cross border trade, which should be implemented on all interconnections.
+- Support MEDREG countries in reaching a properly functioning market, which will allow the efficient use of interconnections by allocating transmission capacity in the most efficient way and at market prices.
+Development of an efficient cross-border trade, which should be implemented on all interconnections.
 This will stimulate the competition between different national markets and will increase regional integration, as well as security of supply.
 At the same time this will harmonize the transmission capacity, the auction mechanisms and common grid codes in a mid-term perspective.

 - Jointly elaborate with Med-TSO proposals for grids codes covering data sharing among electricity transmission system operators and cross-border electricity exchanges (if necessary differentiated by sub-region) with a view to have them approved and implemented, on a voluntary basis, by Mediterranean electricity transmission system operators.

 - Define present and future interconnection needs (for the establishment of an integrated electricity market) from the technical, economic and financial perspectives.

 - Study operational issues concerning cross-border exchange and congestion management practices; monitor electricity exchange activities among member countries, propose general rules/guidelines for electricity exchange in the Mediterranean.